timescale/docs/migrate/pg-dump-and-restore.md

     <MigrationProcedureDumpSchemaMultiNode />

+    3. Upload the roles to your Timescale Cloud service.

+       ```bash
+       psql $TARGET -v ON_ERROR_STOP=1 --echo-errors \
+         -f roles.sql \
+         -c "SELECT timescaledb_pre_restore();"
+        ```

 4. **Migrate the pre-data from your TimescaleDB multi-node deployment to your Timescale Cloud service**

   Pre-data contains all information related to table and schema definition, sequences, owner and settings.
   During pre-data migration, the distributed hypertables from your source database become regular PostgreSQL tables.
 After you upload the the schema to your Timescale Cloud service, you recreate the distributed hypertables as regular hypertables.
 To do this:

-   1. **Dump the source database schema and data**
+   1. Dump the source database schema and data:
       ```bash
       pg_dump -d "$SOURCE" \
         -Fc -v \
         --section=pre-data \
         --exclude-schema="_timescaledb*" \
-        --file=pre-data-dump.sql \
+        --file=pre-data-dump.dump \
       ```

    1. Upload the schema to your Timescale Cloud service.

       ```bash
-      psql -X -d "$TARGET" \
+      pg_restore -d "$TARGET" \
-        -v ON_ERROR_STOP=1 \
-        --echo-errors \
+        --no-owner -Fc \
-        -f pre-data-dump.sql
+        -v dump_pre_data.dump
       ```

    1. Restore hypertables in your Timescale instance.

-      Distributed hypertables are typically created with additional [space dimensions][space-partitioning].
-This works for data distributed across data nodes However, these additional dimensions might not be useful in standard single node deployments.
-      Consider dropping space dimensions when you convert distributed to regular hypertables.
+      Distributed hypertables are often created with additional [space dimensions][space-partitioning].
+      This works for data distributed across data nodes.
+However, these additional dimensions may not be useful in standard single node deployments.
+Best practice is to drop space dimensions when you convert distributed to regular hypertables.

-       For each hypertable:
+      **For each hypertable**:

        ```bash
         psql  -d $TARGET -c "SELECT create_hypertable('<TABLE_NAME>', '<TIME_COLUMN_NAME>', chunk_time_interval => INTERVAL '<CHUNK_TIME_INTERVAL>');"